How to Tell If Someone Else Is Using Your Snapchat Account

 - Click or tap on the link to the ZIP file.

 - Snapchat should immediately initiate the download.
-You can track the progress in the download bar at the bottom of your browser if you’re using Google Chrome, Microsoft Edge, or a similar browser.
+You can track the progress in the download bar at the bottom of your browser.

-- When the download completes, go to your default download folder.
+- Once the download completes, go to your default download folder.
 If you’re on PC, it should be in “Downloads.”

 - Optional: To protect your downloaded Snapchat data from Windows maintenance or File cleaning apps, create and move the file to another folder, such as “D:\Snapchat\” or “C:\Backups\Snapchat Bkup\.”
 A seperate partition is best in case of a crash.
 Then, you can still access the backup file if your OS partition fails.

 - Finally, it is time to unpack your ZIP file.
-You’ll get Html and JSON folders, as well as the index.html file.
-Unpacked, the ZIP file should look like this.
+You’ll get HTML and JSON folders, as well as the index.html file.
+When uncompressed, the ZIP file should look like this.

 - After unpacking the “mydata” ZIP file, you should double-click or tap on the “HTML” folder.
 In the folder, you’ll see a list of HTML documents that contain all the info.